 Household income and educational attainment

 We did not include household income or education directly in our model to estimate devaluation.
 Income and education reflect the buying power of individuals, and naturally, both tend to rise along with home values.
-Including them in the model would essential test whether homes in black neighborhoods are over or under-valued relative to the purchasing power of residents; in other words, it would be estimating the affordability of housing.
-This is a different question than the one we ask here, which is whether homes are over or under-valued in black neighborhoods based on the qualities of the home and neighborhood in a given metropolitan housing market.
+Including them in the model would essentially test whether homes in black neighborhoods are over or under-valued relative to the purchasing power of residents; in other words, it would be estimating the affordability of housing.
+That is a different question than the one we ask here, which is whether homes are over or under-valued in black neighborhoods based on the qualities of the home and neighborhood in a given metropolitan housing market.
 People who live outside of the neighborhood are potential buyers and so should be considered part of the market.
 Since we control for metropolitan area fixed effects, this is already captured in our analysis.

 To understand the consequences of omitting income and education in our model, we ran our preferred specification—a regression of the list price per square foot on our full model—while including median household income and the share of residents with a bachelor’s degree or higher.
 Both are significant and positively related to home values, as expected, but their inclusion has no effect on our main variable of interest—the black population share.
-Our devaluation estimate while excluding income and education in this model is -22.7%, whereas it is -21.7% if we include them.
-We infer from this that home affordability patterns are similar for home-owners in majority black neighborhoods and those outside them, controlling for everything else we see about the home and neighborhood.
+Our devaluation estimate excluding income and education in this model is -22.7 percent, whereas it is -21.7 percent if we include them.
+We infer from this that home affordability patterns are similar for homeowners in majority black neighborhoods and those outside them, controlling for everything else we see about the home and neighborhood.
 This result reinforces are finding that homes are devalued in black neighborhoods in large part because they are in black neighborhoods, and not only because the homes or neighborhoods have less desirable features

 FINDINGS